mEngstroem/EasyReflectometryApp/docs/tutorials/getting-started.md

 <img src='./_images/project.png' width='800px'></img>

-- **1**: Create a new project as a folder containing experiments amd JSON file for settings.
+- **1**: Create a new project as a folder containing experiments and a JSON file for settings.
-   - New projects need a name, description and to set a save location.
+   - New projects need a name, description and set the save location.
 - **2**: Opens a previous project from the JSON file.
 - **3**: Continues to the next page, here it is **Model**.
-    - This button is universal through the app and will always foreward you to the next page.
+    - This button is universal throughout the app and will always forward you to the next page.

 If no project is selected/created a default project is initialised.